Greywater

 Is it safe to use greywater?

 An effective way to improve the quality of greywater is to change the type of detergents, soaps and cleaning products used in the house.
-It certainly requires a little more effort from householders to organise greywater re-use but the benefits can be worthwhile.

 Is approval necessary from Council to use greywater?

 Manual bucketing of greywater for residential premises in sewered areas does not require prior approval from Council.
-Prior approval from Council is required a greywater diversion device is installed.

-However, if the property is a single residential premises connected to the sewer, Council approval is not required if the conditions listed under Section 3.2 of the NSW Guidelines for Greywater Reuse in Sewered, Single Household Residential Premises are met.
+Prior approval from Council is required if a greywater diversion device is installed.
+However, if the property is a single residential premises connected to the sewer, Council approval is not required if the conditions listed under the NSW Health Guidelines for Greywater Reuse in Sewered Single Domestic Premises are met.

 If re-use of greywater is to occur inside the home, treatment systems are necessary and Council approval is required to do this.
+For further information, please contact Shoalhaven City Council on 02 4429 3598.